 Why not saying that you have experience with cryptocurrency payments, something your interviewer may have no idea about?
 See sample answer no. 2 from the list.
 Or you can talk about your experience of the shopper, and how they gave you back a wrong amount many times, and how this actually prepared you for the job, once you stand on the other side of the cash register.
 See sample answer no. 6 as a good example…

 Ready to answer this one?
 I hope so!
-Check also 7 sample answers to other tricky interview questions:
+Check also the following articles to succeed in your interview: